mui/material-ui/docs/pages/blog/april-2019-update.md

 *May 7, 2019*

-Here are the most significant changes in April:
+Here are the most significant improvements in April:

 - 📚 We have migrated [most](https://github.com/mui-org/material-ui/issues/14897) of our demos to TypeScript. **@eps1lon** has lead the effort.
 You can switch between the JavaScript demo and the TypeScript demo using this toggle button: